autoboat-vt/autoboat_docs/docs/nodes/sailbot_msgs.md

 **VESCControlData**: Contains all of the data that you need to send in order to command the vesc

-**VESCData**: Telemetry data from the VESC that gives us feedback about how fast the motor is spinning, how much voltage/ current is being used, etc
+**VESCTelemetryData**: Telemetry data from the VESC that gives us feedback about how fast the motor is spinning, how much voltage/ current is being used, etc

 **ObjectDetectionResult**: Contains a confidence value and an xy position for the object that the computer vision model found